Kahn/freetel/mini-asterisk-gui/README.txt

 * Light weight so it can run on embedded boxes like the IP0X family.
   No SQL database or PHP or LAMP.
-Only a basic web server and a very basic perl are required (e.g. microperl - no CPAN libraries).
+Only a basic web server and a very basic perl are required (microperl - no CPAN libraries).

 * Works directly on extensions.conf and sip.conf, but honors any edits you make to these files.
 So all the powerful Asterisk features are